 Accounting standards engender confidence in the financial reporting of the private, public and not-for-profit sectors.
-Audit & assurance standards ensure accountability and transparency.
+Audit & assurance standards ensure trust in an organisation's financial reports.

 Section 22 of the Financial Reporting Act 2013 requires us to ensure all who would be affected by the issue of a standard or an amendment are consulted and have an opportunity to provide feedback, suggestions and insights.

 The XRB Board has developed a set of due process guidelines which the NZASB and the NZAuASB must follow before issuing a standard, amendment to a standard, or other pronouncement.

 You can view diagrams of the different standard setting processes following the links above.

 These diagrams are intended only as a straightforward guide to the full process.

 For a detailed description of how our standards are set, read the following documents alongside these diagrams.
 They set out the full processes for setting both accounting standards and auditing & assurance standards: